yury-lysogorskiy/lammps/doc/src/fix_ave_moments.rst

 statistics are generated on time steps that are a multiple of :math:`N_\text{freq}`\ .
-The average is over a window of up to :math:`N_\text{repeat}` quantities, computed in the preceding portion of the simulation every :math:`N_\text{every}` time steps.
+The average is over a window of up to :math:`N_\text{repeat}` quantities, computed in the preceding portion of the simulation once every :math:`N_\text{every}` time steps.

 .. note::

-    Contrary to some fix ave/* commands, the values of this fix are not restricted by any special relation: it is valid to have a window larger than :math:`N_\text{freq}` as well as the other way around.
+    Contrary to most fix ave/* commands, it is not required that Nevery * Nrepeat <= Nfreq.
+This is to allow the user to choose the time window and number of samples contributing to the output at each Nfreq interval.

 For example, if :math:`N_\text{freq}=100` and :math:`N_\text{repeat}=5`
-(and :math:`N_\text{every}=1`), then values from time steps 96, 97, 98,
-99, and 100 will be used.
-This means some intervening time steps do not contribute to the result.
-If :math:`N_\text{freq}=5` and :math:`N_\text{repeat}=10`, then values will first be calculated on step 5 from steps 1-5, on step 10 from 1-10, on step 15 from 5-15 and so on, forming a rolling average.
+(and :math:`N_\text{every}=1`), then on step 100 values from time steps 96, 97, 98, 99, and 100 will be used.
+The fix does not compute its inputs on steps that are not required.
+If :math:`N_\text{freq}=5`, :math:`N_\text{repeat}=8` and :math:`N_\text{every}=1`, then values will first be calculated on step 5 from steps 1-5, on step 10 from 3-10, on step 15 from 8-15 and so on, forming a rolling average over timesteps that span a time window larger than Nfreq.

 ----------